In the wake of the omicron wave, single parents are drowning

 Allison Plagens, a single mom to a 12-year-old in Michigan, says she’s come to accept that these protocols are not meant for households like hers.
 “I’ve just thought, ‘well, I’m just going to ignore that — that’s not going to work for my family,’” she says.
 “I don’t think anyone has taken into account what a single parent has to go through.”

-Plagens says she’s felt this way many times during the pandemic, including when she joined a support group for fellow parents of students in Ann Arbor.
+Plagens says she’s felt this way many times during the pandemic, including when she joined a support group for fellow parents of students in Ann Arbor, Mich.
 The public school system hosted the sessions virtually, led by school counselors and social workers.
 “But most of the other parents were pretty well-off, and they weren’t single parents,” Plagens says.
 She listened as other participants asked what to do about their child’s Zoom fatigue, or whether it might be worthwhile to switch school districts; some noted that they’d found it helpful to take paid time off to focus on their children.

 Plagens, meanwhile, had no choice but to leave her administrative job because her child, who identifies as gender-nonbinary and struggles with depression and anxiety, could not be safely left at home alone.
-Suddenly unemployed, Plagens cut back dramatically on their spending, collected free lunches handed out by the school, and relied on the now-expired child tax credit to help keep her family afloat.
+Suddenly unemployed, Plagens cut back dramatically on their spending, collected free lunches handed out by the school and relied on the now-expired child tax credit disbursements to help keep her family afloat.

 She didn’t see her reality represented in the support group, she says: “No one was talking about kids with major mental health issues.
 No one was like: ‘I’m a single parent struggling, how do I handle this?’
 And every time I asked that, they’d be like, ‘go to therapy —?’”
 She laughs wryly.
 “Okay.
 Thanks for the suggestion.”